appvia/azure-terraform-labs/2.1/README.md

 # Simple Module
-In this exercise we are going to move the subnet resources into their own module
+In this exercise we are going to move the subnet resources into their own module to create a very simple reusable module.

 ## Step 1 - Create the module